JBongars/self-hosted-kubernetes/README.md

-# Terraform Nginx Complete Example
+# Self hosted kubernetes cluster

-This example shows how to deploy a nginx server in a private subnet using terraform.
+This example shows how to deploy a self hosted kubernetes cluster using Terraform.

+## Steps

+1. Use Packer to create a custom AMI image with the required software
+2. Use Terraform to deploy the infrastructure
+3. Use Ansible to configure the kubernetes cluster so new nodes can join the cluster
+4. Use kubectl to deploy a simple nginx server

 ## How to Run